On I List of Movie Reviews

 I hate dumb films, and The Invisible Man is one of them.

-which isn't more than ten miles in radius.
-The Invisible Man can hop on planes, going from one country to another
+location which isn't more than ten miles in radius.
+The Invisible Man can hop on planes, going from one country

 The acting is okay, but it's Una O'Connor, having too much screen time, who's annoying by virtue of her screams.

-The Invisible Man in a small Pennsylvanian theater.
-While the film was playing, Rains was telling his daughter all
+of The Invisible Man in a small Pennsylvanian theater.
+While the film was playing, Rains was telling his

 All in all, The Invisible Man is worth watching for the special effects alone.